 Sustainable building practices are well known for their environmental benefits, however less attention is given to the social and economic benefits of "building green".
 The common misconception that sustainable building practices are cost prohibitive is often an obstacle to implementation.

-Recent Canadian research has demonstrated that sustainable building activity is being driven by the market, and by the benefits that accrue from good sustainable building practices1.
-These benefits are not only environmental and include reduced operating costs, demonstration of a public commitment to corporate sustainability, effective asset http://www.cagbc.org/CAGBC/Resources/GreenBuildMarketRes2014/CAGBC/Resources/Green_Building_Marke.aspx?hkey=36b22df4-d4f7-4bc2-80da-fd8767ff42d6 management, improved rental and occupancy rates and creating higher quality buildings that provide enhanced occupant comfort, productivity, health and wellbeing2.
-Doing the right thing and client demand are the top two triggers for increased green building activity in the Canadian market3.
+Canadian research has demonstrated that sustainable building activity is being driven by the market, and by the benefits that accrue from good sustainable building practices.
+These benefits are not only environmental and include reduced operating costs, demonstration of a public commitment to corporate sustainability, effective asset management, improved rental and occupancy rates and creating higher quality buildings that provide enhanced occupant comfort, productivity, health and well-being.
+Doing the right thing and client demand are the top two triggers for increased green building activity in the Canadian market.
 Research has identified the following performance of green buildings in the Canadian market: